dlealv/officescripts-unit-test-framework/README.md

   - If you call any logging method (e.g., `Logger.info("...")`) before calling `getInstance()`, the Logger will be **automatically created** with default settings (`WARN` level, `EXIT` action).
 - **Default ConsoleAppender:**
   - If you log a message and **no appender** has been added, a `ConsoleAppender` will be **automatically created and added**.
 This ensures logs are never lost, even if you forget to add an appender.
-- **Appenders:**
-  - Appender singletons (`ConsoleAppender`, `ExcelAppender`) are lazily initialized.
-  - For `ExcelAppender`, the first call requires the cell range; subsequent calls return the singleton and ignore new arguments.

 **Summary:**
 You can start logging immediately, but for best results (and explicit configuration), initialize the Logger and add your desired appenders as shown below.